 Are you interested in joining us?
 Please have a look below for currently open job opportunities.
 You are also always welcome to contact our principal investigators directly if you are interested in working with them.

-The Department of Plant Physiology at Umeå University and Umeå Plant Science Centre, Sweden invites applicants for a PhD position in plant science in Jian-Feng Mao's research group.
-The expected starting date is autumn 2023 or according to agreement.
+The Department of Plant Physiology at Umeå University that is part of Umeå Plant Science Centre invites applicants for a PhD position in plant science to join the research group of Stéphane Verger.
+The expected starting date is Fall 2025 or according to agreement.

 Project description